 "Management's Discussion and Analysis of Financial Condition and Results of Operations" is based on our unaudited consolidated financial statements included herein, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and related disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-On an ongoing basis, we evaluate these estimates and assumptions, including those related to the collectibility of accounts receivable, the valuation of inventories, the recoverability of long-lived assets and other contingencies.
+On an ongoing basis, we evaluate these estimates and assumptions, including those related to the collectibility of accounts receivable, the valuation of inventories, the recoverability of long-lived assets and goodwill, the realizability of deferred tax assets, accounting for stock-based compensation, the valuation of equity instruments, warranty reserves and other contingencies.
 We base these estimates on historical experience and on various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 These estimates and assumptions by their nature involve risks and uncertainties, and may prove to be inaccurate.
 In the event that any of our estimates or assumptions are inaccurate in any material respect, it could have a material adverse effect on our reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.

-The accounting policies that affect our more significant judgments and estimates used in the preparation of our unaudited condensed consolidated financial statements are those relating to revenue recognition, accounts receivable, inventory, goodwill, warranty, income taxes, and stock-based compensation.
-These policies are described in further detail in our Annual Report on Form 10-K for our fiscal year ended March 31, 2010 ("fiscal 2010").
-There have been no significant changes in our critical accounting policies and estimates during the six months ended September 30, 2010 as compared to what was previously disclosed in our Annual Report on Form 10-K for fiscal 2010, except for our revenue recognition policy, which has been updated as follows:
+The accounting policies that affect our more significant judgments and estimates used in the preparation of our unaudited condensed consolidated financial statements are those relating to revenue recognition, accounts receivable, inventory, intangible assets, goodwill, warranty, income taxes, and stock-based compensation.
+These policies are described in further detail in our Annual Report on Form 10-K for the fiscal year ended March 31, 2011 ("fiscal 2011").
+There have been no significant changes in our critical accounting policies and estimates during the three months ended June 30, 2011 as compared to what was previously disclosed in our Annual Report on Form 10-K for fiscal 2011.